nicholasopuni31/casio-music-data/README.md

 ## Here's the desired directory structure:

-MUSICDAT
-- HL
+MUSICDAT:
-  - Customs
+- HL:
   - List of Demo Songs from HL keyboards
+  - HL+:
+    - List of Demo Songs from HL+ keyboards
+  - HL Pro:
+    - List of Demo Songs from HL Pro keyboards
+  - SONGDAT:
+    - List of CD-ROM Songs from LK-200s/210/215/300TV, CTK-810/810IN, and WK-110
-- A2 Pro
+- A2 Pro:
   - List of Demo Songs from A2 Pro keyboards (semi-retro style)
-- A2
+- A2:
   - List of Demo Songs from HL keyboards (retro style)
-- AHL
+- AHL:
-  - List of Demo Songs from AHL keyboards (two handed)`
+  - List of Demo Songs from AHL keyboards (two handed)